 What happens at the loan closing?

-The closing will take place at the office of a title company or attorney in your area who will act as our agent.
-If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you, but in some states, these two events actually happen separately.
+The closing will take place at the office of an attorney or Greater Iowa location in your area who will act as our agent.
+If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you, but in some states, these two events happen separately.

 During the closing you will be reviewing and signing several loan papers.
-The closing agent or attorney conducting the closing should be able to answer any questions you have or you can feel free to contact your Loan Advisor if you prefer.
+The closing agent or attorney conducting the closing should be able to answer any questions you have, or you can feel free to contact your Loan Officer if you prefer.

-Just to make sure there are no surprises at closing, your Loan Advisor will contact you a few days before closing to review your final fees, loan amount, first payment date, etc.
+Just to make sure there are no surprises at closing, your Loan Officer will contact you a few days before closing to review your final fees, loan amount, first payment date, etc.

 The most important documents you will be signing at the closing include: